 As of November 30, 2021, the debt verification notice must contain additional information as well.
 And, while collectors usually send this information in a letter, collectors may provide these disclosures orally in an initial communication.

-There are many instances when you may want to request verification of the debt.
-Some may include:
+Some instances when you might want to request verification of a particular debt include:

 Unless your state law provides otherwise, the FDCPA only requires debt collectors, not original creditors, to verify debts in certain circumstances.
-This includes law firms that are routinely engaged in collecting debts.
-In other words, you only have the right to request verification of your debt from companies or law firms collecting the debt or which have purchased the debt from the original creditor.
+This requirement includes law firms that are routinely engaged in collecting debts.
+In other words, you have the right to request verification of your debt from companies or law firms collecting debts on behalf of creditors or for debts that have been purchased from original creditors.

-A collector may, but does not have to, send information you specifically request in your verification letter.
-You may have a particular reason why you want the debt validated.
-Perhaps you disagree with certain charges, or you don't remember incurring the debt, or you think the time period in which you are legally obligated to pay, has expired.
-In those cases, you may ask for specific information in your letter, and the collector may provide more responsive information than they would otherwise legally have to.
+A collector may, but doesn't have to, send information you specifically request in your verification letter.
+If you have a particular reason why you want the debt validated—say you disagree with certain charges or you don't remember incurring the debt—you may ask for specific information in your letter, and the collector might provide this information.

-If you are out of the thirty day verification period, you can still send a request for verification, and often collectors will comply.
+If the 30-day verification period has passed, you can still send a request for verification, and collectors will sometimes comply.
 But they aren't obligated to do so, nor are they obligated to cease collection activities while sending you verification.

-In rare cases, collectors will disappear after your request for verification if they are unable to provide verification information.
-Sometimes information provided in response to verification can be helpful in defending a debt collection lawsuit.
-It is therefore always a good idea to request verification within the verification period, and it cannot hurt you to do it even after the verification period has expired.
+In rare cases, collectors will disappear after your request for verification if they're unable to provide verifying information.
+Or sometimes the information provided in response to a verification request can be helpful in defending a debt collection lawsuit.
+So, it's always a good idea to request verification within the verification period, and it can't hurt you to do it even after the verification period has expired.